GrubbyGroo/opensourcebootcamp/windows/windows_install_git.md

 * how do I push my changes to Github
 * how do I perform a pull request on Github

+You'll need this repository to move on to the next lecture.
+Good luck!

 ## Challenge #2
 Once you have completed the first challenge continue with white boarding.
 You can white board on an actual white board, a window with erasable markers, or a notepad (pen and paper).